 The magnitude of recreational landings is unknown, but is expected to be minimal.

 The status of the Jonah crab fishery in federal or state waters is relatively unknown.
 There is no range wide stock assessment for Jonah crab.
-Massachusetts, Maine, and New Hampshire conduct inshore state water trawl surveys but they provide minimal data because they are primarily focused on finish and encounter Jonah crab species infrequently.
-NOAA Fisheries conducts a trawl survey in federal waters which collects data on Cancer crab abundance and distribution, distinguishedbyspecies; however, this data has not yet been analyzed.
+Massachusetts, Maine, and New Hampshire conduct inshore state water trawl surveys but they provide minimal data because they are primarily focused on fish and encounter Jonah crab species infrequently.
+NOAA Fisheries conducts a trawl survey in federal waters which collects data on Cancer crab abundance and distribution, distinguished by species; however, this data has not yet been analyzed.
 Inferred high amounts of undocumented catch, along with inconsistencies in reported landings, make abundance difficult to estimate.

-Addendum I, approved in May 2016, establishes a bycatch limit of 1,000 crabs per trip for non‐trap gear (e.g., otter trawls, gillnets) and non‐lobster trap gear (e.g., fish, crab, and whelk pots) effective January 1, 2017.
+Addendum I (May 2016), establishes a bycatch limit of 1,000 crabs per trip for non‐trap gear (e.g., otter trawls, gillnets) and non‐lobster trap gear (e.g., fish, crab, and whelk pots).
 In doing so, the Addendum caps incidental landings of Jonah crab across all non‐directed gear types with a uniform bycatch allowance.